Genesis Prize: Controversies

 In 2019, Prize Laureate Robert Kraft was named as one of more than 200 people involved in a Florida solicitation sting operation.
-Genesis Prize Foundation Chairman Stan Polovets said that the Prize to Kraft would not be rescinded, noting that in democratic countries “everyone is entitled to the presumption of innocence.”
+Genesis Prize Foundation Chairman Stan Polovets said that the Prize to Kraft would not be rescinded, noting that in democratic countries "everyone is entitled to the presumption of innocence."
 All charges against Kraft were later dropped.

+Laureates per country

+Below is a chart of all laureates per country (updated to 2026 laureates).
+Some laureates are counted more than once if have multiple citizenship.